Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2023/11/artificial-intelligence-finds-ways-to-develop-new-drugs.md

 **Source:** en_news_events/2023/11/artificial-intelligence-finds-ways-to-develop-new-drugs.html

+**Date processed:** 2025-05-01

 ## In brief

-- To date, identifying and producing new active pharmaceutical ingredients has been a complex process of trial and error.
+• To date, identifying and producing new active pharmaceutical ingredients has been a complex process of trial and error.
 Researchers at ETH Zurich have developed an AI model that helps to identify suitable molecular sites for the development of new active ingredients.

-- The chemists tested the process using borylation – a reaction that activates hydrocarbon scaffolds.
+• The chemists tested the process using borylation – a reaction that activates hydrocarbon scaffolds.

-- This AI method can accelerate the development of new active pharmaceutical ingredients and the optimisation of existing ones.
+• This AI method can accelerate the development of new active pharmaceutical ingredients and the optimisation of existing ones.
+## Introducing chemical functions

 New active pharmaceutical ingredients lay the foundations for innovative and better medical treatments.
 However, identifying them and, above all, producing them through chemical synthesis in the laboratory is no mean feat.
 To home in on the optimum production process, chemists normally use a trial-and-error approach: they derive possible methods for laboratory synthesis from known chemical reactions and then test each one with experiments; a time-consuming approach that is littered with dead ends.

 Now scientists at ETH Zurich, together with researchers from Roche Pharma Research and Early Development, have come up with an approach based on artificial intelligence (AI) that helps to determine the best synthesis method, including its probability of success.
 “Our method can greatly reduce the number of lab experiments required,” explains Kenneth Atz, who developed the AI model as a doctoral student together with Professor Gisbert Schneider at the Institute of Pharmaceutical Sciences at ETH Zurich.

-## Introducing chemical functions

 Active pharmaceutical ingredients usually consist of a scaffold onto which are bound what are known as functional groups.
 These are what gives the substance its highly specific biological function.
 The scaffold’s job is to bring the functional groups into a defined geometric alignment so that they can act in a targeted manner.
 Imagine a crane construction kit, in which a framework of connecting elements is bolted together in such a way that functional assemblies like rollers, cable winches, wheels and the driver’s cab are arranged correctly in relation to each other.